mrugtangy/mbcchannels/README.md

 You can use any IPTV player found in [this list](https://github.com/iptv-org/awesome-iptv?tab=readme-ov-file#apps) to do so.

-For Android, You can use [VLC for Android](https://www.videolan.org/vlc/download-android.html), [Kodi](https://kodi.tv/download/android) (With IPTV Plugin), [Sparkle TV](https://sites.google.com/view/sparkleplayer/) (Recommended for Android TV) or any other IPTV/M3U Player as long as it supports the usage of m3u link or file.

 ##### How did you find the streaming links for the channels?

 Well, I used HttpCanary on an Android phone to be able to get the links.